VerenaK90/Clonal_hematopoiesis/README.md

 To estimate the model parameters, we used FLORENCE in conjunction with pyABC.
 To re-run the analysis refer to the folder (Parameter_estimation) and modify Parameter_estimation/Run_model_sim*x.R according to the sample specification.
 Specifically, you should provide the following information:

-- *patient.id*, the ID/name of the analyzed subject
+- `patient.id`, the ID/name of the analyzed subject
-- *age*, the age (in days)
+- `age`, the age (in days, can be retrieved from Sample_information_simulated_data.xlsx)
-- *snvs*, a named list containing data frames with VAF and Depth information for each individual
+- `snvs`, a named list containing data frames with VAF and Depth information for each individual (e.g., as provided in RData/Simulated_data/SNVs_90x.RData)
-- *depth*, the sequencing depth used to generate the data
+- `depth`, the sequencing depth used to generate the data
-- *min.vaf*, the smallest VAF in the data that is to be compared to the model.
-Defaults to 0.05; we used 0.05 for all instances except for single cell WGS and simulated data with 270x, where we used 0.01.
+- `min.vaf`, the smallest VAF in the data that is to be compared to the model.
+Defaults to 0.05; we used `min.vaf=0.05` for all instances except for single cell WGS and simulated data with 270x, where we used `min.vaf=0.01`.
-- *min.clone.size*, the minimal clone size that can be detected by the model.
-Defaults to 0.05; we used 0.05 for all instances except for single cell WGS and simulated data with 270x, where we used 0.01.
+- `min.clone.size`, the minimal clone size that can be detected by the model.
+Defaults to 0.05; we used `min.clone.size=0.05` for all instances except for single cell WGS and simulated data with 270x, where we used `min.clone.size=0.01`.
-- *min.prior.size*, the lower limit of clone sizes scanned by the parameter estimation.
-Parameter setzs associated with clones < min.clone.size will be evaluated with the neutral model.
-Defaults to 0.01; we used 0.01 for all instances except for single cell WGS and simulated data with 270x, where we used 0.001.
+- `min.prior.size`, the lower limit of clone sizes scanned by the parameter estimation.
+Parameter sets associated with clones < min.clone.size will be evaluated with the neutral model.
+Defaults to 0.01; we used `min.prior.size=0.01` for all instances except for single cell WGS and simulated data with 270x, where we used `min.prior.size=0.001`.
-- *use.sensitivity* should sequencing sensitivity information be included in addition to binomial sampling?
-Defaults to F; if T, a matrix *false.negative.per.vaf* with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
-We used use.sensitivity=F.
+- `use.sensitivity` should sequencing sensitivity information be included in addition to binomial sampling?
+Defaults to `F`; if `T`, a matrix `false.negative.per.vaf` with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
+We used `use.sensitivity=F`.

 The script Run_model_sim*x.R is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py].
 Hence, please also modify the paths in this file.
 The python script also contains the definition of the prior distributions.
 Note that we chose priors running between 0 and 0.99 for s and between 0 and 1 for t_s, but these values are relative values only that will be converted into absolute values by the model script [Bayesian_fit.R](Parameter_estimation/Bayesian_fit.R).
 Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of *min.prior.size* and a maximal size of 1.
 Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Analyze_and_plot_fits_sim_data.R](Analysis_and_figures/Analyze_and_plot_fits_sim_data.R)).